5 Things I wish I knew before I started Freelancing

 Many projects and collaborations I’ve done, have been established from down to earth communication.
 Not selling or cold-calling.

-If you happen to speak their language, the cards are in your favour.
+If you happen to speak their language, the cards are in your favor.

 What do I want in my life?